irun2themoney/apx-toolkit/PROJECT-OVERVIEW.md

 - ✅ Improved OpenAPI descriptions with inferred field descriptions
 - ✅ CI/CD templates for all SDK packages
 - ✅ Deep Interaction Fuzzer for complex SPAs
+- ✅ CLI tool for local development and CI/CD integration